asdf-format/asdf/docs/asdf/developer_versioning.rst

-On write, the library will read the version map that corresponds to the ASDF Standard version in use, which dictates the subset of schema versions that are available.
-From the subset of AsdfType subclasses that handle those schema versions, it selects the subclass that is able to handle the type of the core object being serialized.
+On write, the library will read the version map that corresponds to the ASDF Standard version in use, which dictates the subset of tag versions that are available.
+From the subset of AsdfType subclasses that handle those tag versions, it selects the subclass that is able to handle the type of the core object being serialized.

 If an object is not supported by an AsdfType, its serialization will be